 There’s usually no tax to pay on children’s accounts.
 However, special rules apply for money given by parents.
 If you give your child money that earns more than £100 in interest in a tax year, you may have to pay tax on all the interest depending on your personal circumstances including any tax allowances you may have available.
 Gifts from grandparents, aunts, uncles and friends don’t count towards this £100 limit.

-An alternative would be to open a junior cash ISA, where you can save up to £4,368 for each child in the 2019-20 tax year.
-When they turn 18, the account will convert into a full cash ISA so they’ll never have to pay income tax on it – ideal if the plan is for your child to have high levels of savings by their 18th birthday (lucky them).
+An alternative would be to open a junior cash ISA, where you can save up to £9,000 for each child in the 2020-21 tax year.
+When they turn 18, the account will convert into a full cash ISA so they’ll never have to pay income tax on it – ideal if the plan is for your child to have high levels of savings by their 18th birthday.

 The important thing to remember is your children have tax allowances too so it makes sense to use them to best effect.
-You’ll be better off – and by default, your children will be too.
+You’ll be better off – and therefore your children will be too.

 As with all things tax-related, bear in mind that the value of the benefits to you will depend on your circumstances, and that tax rules could change in the future.
 To find out more about tax on children’s savings, visit GOV.UK